altruios/namshubettulpa/public/namshubettuple/vows.md

 # VOWS
 {
+~Kent sat in the waiting room.~
+~nurses bustling about~
-Kent sat in the waiting room, nurses bustling about and a chorus of beeps from machines in the distance beyond a set of double doors.
+~A chorus of beeps from machines lay in the distance beyond a set of doors.~ ~Above him an angry news anchor~
-Above him an angry news anchor complaining about something he didn’t care about or listen to.
-A chorus of low murmurs and coughs filled out the white noise.
-His eyes were heavy, and he held his head in his hands, resting them.
+~complaining about something kent didn’t care about or listen to.~ ~A chorus of low murmurs and coughs filled out the white noise.~ ~His eyes were heavy, and he held his head in his hands, resting them.
-He found a ledge for his head to lean back - and drifted off to sleep.
+~He found a ledge for his head to lean back - and drifted off to sleep.
-He awoke suddenly to his name being called.
+~He awoke suddenly to his name being called.
-A nurse at the double doors looked at him expectantly.
+~A nurse at the double doors looked at him expectantly.
-A yawn later he was up, and following the nurse a few paces behind.
+*A yawn later he was up, and followed the nurse a few paces behind.*
-He looked at the clock they passed.
+*He looked at the clock they passed.*
-A few minutes of sleep was worse than none, but he had been here for hours already.
+'A few minutes of sleep was worse than none,'
+~but he had been here for hours already.~
 "You can see him, but he’s not awake yet."
-The nurse turned a corner.
+*The nurse turned a corner.*
 "How bad was it?"
 "He got skin grafts, on his right side - his lungs are fine - minimal smoke damage.
 A contusion on the back of his head and a broken finger: from when he fell - he’s stable but unconscious."
-Kent nodded and the nurse stopped in front of a sliding glass door with curtains beyond.
+*Kent nodded and the nurse stopped in front of a sliding glass door with curtains beyond.*
 "When do you think he’ll wake?"
 "Hard to say."
-the nurse slid open the door.
+*the nurse slid open the door.*
 "He’s not in a coma - just...
 asleep."
 "What’s the difference?"